 Parishes, parish groups or zone should form a group to think about how they could become missional (in the light of the workshop).

 It would be useful to have another workshop to understand how to evangelize in our culture.

 We need to have training sessions for the leaders of the small evangelization groups.

 We need to have a better knowledge of our environment, to know who to visit and listen (to their needs).

 Give ourselves more time to discuss the content of this workshop so that we can integrate it and change our practices.

 Our pastoral leadership needs to be formed and trained, especially pastors, so that they can lead the necessary efforts to implement the proposed missional orientations.

 Parish communities, or groups of parishes, need a pastoral council to reflect on how they can become missional.

 Since 2018, the people of the Archdiocese of Gatineau have been walking together in a synodal process to identify how we are called to live the mission of Christ in our lives, in our communities and in our neighbourhoods.

 Now is the time to draw conclusions.
 You will therefore find here the pastoral letter of Bishop Durocher, in which he indicates the priorities that have been identified during this time.
 You will also find a video that Archbishop Durocher has done to present the letter.
-We strongly suggest that you read this letter carefully and.
+We strongly suggest that you read this letter carefully and tp watch the video.
 We then invite you to find a time to discuss this letter with the people around you to make it known and so that it can bear fruit.